 These Oregon Administrative Rules list the rights and responsibilities you have as an Oregon Health Plan (OHP) member:

 Everyone has a right to learn about Oregon Health Authority (OHA) programs and services in a way they can understand.
-To learn more, visit OHA’s Language Access page (coming soon)
+To learn more, read OHA’s Language Access policy.

 - Do not agree with a decision to deny payment for your health care services

 - Want to file a complaint about OHP services

 - Want to file a complaint about an Emergency Medical Services provider, Trauma Systems provider, or health care facility